 Just a short introduction, I am Architect Richee Genesis Tuason, rMP.
 I graduated from UST with a degree in BS Architecture.
 I just recently passed the Architect and Master Plumber Licensure Exam here in the Philippines, both in my first try.

 A lot of my college friends and classmates have been asking for some tips that I think helped me on passing the said exams.
 So instead of giving redundant answers, I decided to make this entry for every aspiring architect to see.
-I hope this would help.
+I hope this can help.

 Master Plumber Licensure Exam